Popolopen: Popolopen Torne

-The memorial was started after 9/11 when retired Army Col. Hank Keirsey began carrying rocks to the summit as tribute, hoping for the safe return of service members.
+A memorial at the peak of the Torne was started after 9/11 when retired Army Col. Hank Keirsey began carrying rocks to the summit as tribute, hoping for the safe return of service members.
 Others followed, and over time, the cairn (pile of rocks) grew.
 In 2014, an Eagle Scout project (by Grant Nowoichyk) formally dedicated the trail & summit as a memorial to fallen military members; benches were added and improvements were made.

-Today, the memorial includes a mound of stones (some painted, some with names), flags, photos, plaques, medals, dog tags, and items of remembrance.
+The memorial includes a mound of stones (some painted, some with names), flags, photos, plaques, medals, dog tags, and items of remembrance.
 There are also two benches dedicated to specific service members: Maj.
 Thomas Kennedy and Lt.
 Daren Hidalgo.